phanikandula/weather-project/README.md

 Terminal 2: ```cd projects/frontend && npm install && npm start```

 Now the browser should pop up.
-Enter any string and the roundtrip to backend happens and the value is echoed back.
+Enter any five digit number for zip code in USA and the service will try to fetch the current, high and low temperature in F.

 Backend will use either a stub weather service (by default) or Open Weather service if OPEN_WEATHER_API_KEY environment variable is set.